newhavenrb/conferences/Realtime-web-applications-with-streaming-REST.md

         * Android has to long poll when not supporting WebSockets
         * IE6 uses Flash WebSockets
     * Not very invasive
+    * Authorization proxy with Goliath
+    * Not coupled to RabbitMQ as backend
+        * He wants to try Redis, Erlang, node.js, etc

 ### External Links